 • Check the airflow.
 Hold your hand up to the registers to ensure that there is adequate airflow.
 If there is little airflow, or if dirt and dust are found in the register, have a technician inspect your unit and duct work.

 Longer-term solutions should also be considered.
 Although the actions covered in this section require more extensive implementation, they can dramatically increase the efficiency of your facility without compromising the working environment.
-The Cooperative offers a 30¢ per watt saved rebate for a complete light
+Other energy-efficient improvements

 made by South River EMC's commercial members, will be considered on a